 Fallback for apps using eye-gaze as a primary input pointer

 If your app uses eye-gaze as a pointer input to quickly select holograms across the scene, yet eye tracking data is unavailable, we recommend falling back to head-gaze and start showing the head-gaze cursor.
 We recommend using a timeout (e.g., 500–1500 ms) to determine whether to switch or not.
-This is to prevent popping up a cursor every time the system may briefly lose tracking due to fast eye motions or winks and blinks.
+This action prevents cursors from appearing every time the system may briefly lose tracking due to fast eye motions or winks and blinks.
 If you are a Unity developer, the automatic fallback to head-gaze is already handled in the Mixed Reality Toolkit.
 If you are a DirectX developer, you need to handle this switch yourself.

 Fallback for other eye-tracking-specific applications

-Your app may use eye-gaze in a unique way that is tailored specifically to the eyes - for example, for animating an avatar’s eyes or for eye-based attention heatmaps relying on precise information about visual attention.
+Your app may use eye-gaze in a unique way that is tailored specifically to the eyes.
+For example, animating an avatar’s eyes or for eye-based attention heatmaps relying on precise information about visual attention.
 In this case, there is no clear fallback.
 If eye tracking is not available, these capabilities may simply need to be disabled.
 Again, we recommend to clearly communicate this to the user who may be unaware that the capability is not working.